harsh-wadhwa/trading-platform/README.md

-This project was created by AlphaSigmaLabs for submission under Capstone Project.
+This project was created by Harsh Wadhwa for submission under Capstone Project.

 ---

 # Django E-commerce

-This is a very simple e-commerce website built with Django.
-Used HTML, CSS, JS
+This is a simple e-commerce website built with Django.
+Used HTML, CSS, JS, Django, PostgreSQL

 ## Running this project